JiaLinQuan/AppRTC-Android/README.md

 ##Nice2Have
 - ringtone / alarm for incoming call
-- check URL if correct
-- check username if already registered

 ##Tests
 - (not tested yet) does app goes in stand by mode during video broadcast